-In that day’s discussion groups, we heard not only practical advice about how to prepare for and travel the Camino, but also how it had affected the lives of those who had walked and how we might become attuned to its spiritual lessons.
+In that day’s discussion groups, we heard practical advice about how to prepare for and travel the Camino and how it had affected the lives of those who had walked, and how we might become attuned to its spiritual lessons.
 In a closing circle ceremony, we each read aloud the wish we had randomly chosen from those we had all written anonymously.
 Janet and I still have the ones we drew: Hers reads:

 My prayer for you is finding joy and comfort in whatever the present presents to you.